Mukim Sukang

 Mukim Sukang is a mukim in Belait District, Brunei.
 The population was 169 in 2016.

 Geography

 The mukim is located in Ulu Belait (interior part of Belait District).
 It borders Mukim Bukit Sawat to the north, Mukim Rambai of Tutong District to the north-east, the Malaysian state of Sarawak to the east and south-east, Mukim Melilas to the south and Mukim Labi to the west.
 It is largely covered with the greenery of the forest, flora and fauna.

-Sukang recorded the highest temperature in history of Brunei with 39.2C in July 2025.
+Sukang recorded the highest temperature in history of Brunei with 39.2 °C in July 2025.

 Demographics

 As of 2016 census, the population of Mukim Sukang comprised 87 males and 82 females.
 The mukim had 36 households occupying 20 dwellings.
 The entire population lived in rural areas.

 Administration

 As of 2021, the mukim comprises the following populated villages: